 Park fees, sometimes called pitch fees, are usually paid monthly, generally by direct debit from your bank account, and may be in the range £120 - £200 per month.
 The actual amount is influenced by the location of the park, and/or the amenities it provides.
 Increases in fees can only be made in accordance with the provisions laid down in the Mobile Homes Act 1983 as detailed in the written statement.

 Does this legislation offer any other protection to owners?

 It does indeed.
 The Mobile Homes Act 1983 gives owners of the park homes security of tenure - and that is probably its single most important safeguard.
 It also gives the home owner the right to sell the home on the park, and the right to leave it to certain members of the family.

 What about utility payments and council tax?

 You will need to make the usual provision for the payment of gas, water and electricity bills.
 You should make sure that you establish what these are likely to be before you buy.
 Many park homes are rated in "Band A" for council tax purposes (the lowest band).

 Will I have to make any other payments?

 Yes, when you eventually sell the home.
-Your written agreement with the park owner, within the terms of the Mobile Homes Act 1983, will make it clear that you will be liable to pay the park owner up to a maximum 10% commission when you sell your home.
+Your written agreement with the park owner, within the terms of the Mobile Homes Act 1983 will make it clear that a maximum 10% commission is payable to the park owner when you sell your home.